 The bottom line here is that if you ever get any Standard or better offer on life insurance as a cancer survivor, accept the policy right away and pay at least a monthly premium so you "lock in" your coverage.

 If you want to try for better rate later, then at least you'll never do worse than policy you already paid for.

 How To Buy Life Insurance After Cancer

-The lower the stage and the longer it's been since your treatment ended, the better the offers can be.
+If you were diagnosed with cancer, the lower the stage and the longer it's been since your treatment ended, the better the offers will be.

 Call us at 1-800-380-3533, email us or just request a quote using the accurate cancer life quote link directly above and we’ll do our best to get you the best life insurance rate possible with regard to your specific cancer history.

 Using the the accurate quote link above is the best place to start to get an accurate quote.

 Using the instant quoting tool on the right hand side of this page, you can see instant quotes from some of the insurance companies we can offer you.

 We have an electronic application that takes 5 minutes to complete and for which we can use to have you apply to multiple insurance companies at one time, to get more than one "real" offer...then you can decide which (if any) policy you'd like to accept.